-Students concerned about the transferability of their credits to any institution should schedule an appointment to see the Transfer Center Director or a Counselor in the Counseling and Student Development Center.
+Students concerned about the transferability of their credits to any institution should schedule an appointment to see a Counselor in the Counseling and Student Development Center.

 Students are strongly encouraged to contact the school of their choice, especially when transferring to an Illinois private institution or any out-of-state institution.